The Psychological Impact of Retirement and How to Prepare

 1 The cash payout consists of a monthly cash benefit and a non-guaranteed cash bonus.

-4 For regular premium policy, Gro Retire Flex Pro includes Gro Retire Flex Pro – Protection Benefit, a non-participating rider, which includes the Accidental Death Benefit, Disability Care Benefit and Retrenchment Benefit.
-Please refer to the policy contract for further details.
+6 For regular premium policy, Gro Retire Flex Pro II includes Gro Retire Flex Pro II – Protection Benefit, a non-participating compulsory rider, which provides coverage for Accidental Death Benefit, Disability Care Benefit and Retrenchment Benefit.
+Please refer to the policy conditions for further details.

-5 If you are retrenched, you will not have to pay the premiums for the basic policy and the Gro Retire Flex Pro – Protection Benefit rider for six months from the next premium due date onwards.
-For this to apply, you must meet all the following conditions.
+7 If the policyholder is retrenched, the policyholder will not have to pay the premiums for the Gro Retire Flex Pro II – Protection Benefit rider and its basic policy for six months from the next premium due date onwards.
+The policyholder will have to pay premiums for the month that the policyholder starts permanent paid employment and this benefit will end.
+Terms apply for the benefit.
+Please refer to the policy conditions for further details.

 This article is meant purely for informational purposes and does not constitute an offer, recommendation, solicitation or advise to buy or sell any product(s).
 It should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income Insurance products mentioned are specified in their respective policy contracts.
 Please seek independent financial advice before making any decision.